gsnlyd/hyacinth_server/README.md

 $ ./bin/new_dataset MyNiftiDataset nifti /path/to/niftis
 ```

-6. Now we can start our server.
+6. Now we can start our server using the `server` script.
 To start the server, run the command below and then point your
 web browser to `localhost:4000` (the default host/port) to verify everything is working.

 ```console